 August 30, 2016

 An alarming survey by the American Academy of Pediatrics (AAP) finds an increasing number of physicians are encountering parents who refuse to vaccinate their children.
 The most common reason cited — a belief that the diseases vaccines prevent have been wiped out.
-Cook County Health & Hospitals System physicians say that is a dangerous misconception.
+Cook County Health physicians say that is a dangerous misconception.

 “The diseases vaccines prevent including measles, chicken pox, mumps, flu, meningitis and others are still present and can still cause serious illness and in some cases death.
-It is important to be protected,” said Dr. Simon Piller, a pediatrician and internal medicine physician at CCHHS’ Robbins Health Center.
+It is important to be protected,” said Dr. Simon Piller, a pediatrician and internal medicine physician at CCH’ Robbins Health Center.

 Dr. Piller notes that last year’s national outbreak of measles and other regional outbreaks of whooping cough show how critical vaccines remain for children’s health.
 Dr. Piller reminds parents that in addition to protecting their own children, ensuring a high community vaccination rate is crucial for vulnerable individuals.